-- 20. Sole practitioners may use the plural form of Chartered Certified Accountants or Certified Accountants and/or Registered Auditors and/or Licensed Insolvency Practitioners to describe their firms providing they hold the appropriate certificate, and either: - (a) they apply the suffix "& Co." after their name, or - (b) otherwise trade under a business name which is not the same as their personal name. - 21.
-A member who is a sole practitioner may describe himself/herself as a "Member of the Association of Chartered Certified Accountants".
+- 21. A sole practitioner may use the plural form of Chartered Certified Accountants or Certified Accountants and/or Registered Auditors and/or Licensed Insolvency Practitioners to describe their firm providing they hold the appropriate certificate, and oither. - (a) they apply the suffix "& Co." after their name, or - (b) otherwise trade under a business name which is not the same as their personal name.

+22. A professional accountant who is a sole practitioner may describe himself/herself as a "Member of the Association of Chartered Certified Accountants".